arkadyt/arkadyt/README.md

     * Cloud Infrastructure Security
     * Design of Resilient Distributed Systems
     * or Superposition Principle in Quantum Mechanics!
-- ⚡ Fun fact: I am 6'4" foot tall
+- ⚡ Fun fact: I have a twin sister!